Maestro, JOSE “FURITO” RIOS is a multi-instrumentalist, composer, arranger, musical director, producer, and visionary.

 On his first recording as a leader titled, The Time 6:38 Rios composes, arranges, produces, directs, and plays a multitude of instruments.
 The guests include saxophonist David Sanchez and the late great trumpeter, percussionist Jerry Gonzalez and others.

-Between 2001 and 2004, Rios produced and directed the Festival de Jazz Borinquen.
+Between 2001 and 2007, Rios produced and directed the Festival de Jazz Boriquen.
 Also, in 2009, Rios led a concert series in Old San Juan titled Jazzeando En La Plaza.
-According to Rios, “The festivals included and in some cases launched the careers of some of the best-known musicians from Puerto Rico including Giovanni Hidalgo, Papo Vazquez, Paoli Mejias, Henry Cole, David Sanchez, Miguel Zenon, Angel David Mattos, Luis Perico Ortiz, Pedro Guzman, and Jerry Gonzalez.”
+According to Rios, “The festivals included and in some cases launched the careers of some of the best-known Puerto Rican musicians, including Giovanni Hidalgo, Papo Vazquez, Paoli Mejias, Henry Cole, David Sanchez, Miguel Zenon, Angel David Mattos, Luis Perico Ortiz, Pedro Guzman, and Jerry Gonzalez.”